dfm/untrendy/README.rst

 Command Line Interface
 ----------------------

-There is also the option of using **Square** from the command line if you don't want to bother with all the Python stuff.
+There is also the option of using **Untrendy** from the command line if you don't want to bother with all the Python stuff.
 If you have a whitespace separated ASCII file containing your light curve, you can de-trend it by
 running:

 ::

-    square /path/to/data.txt
+    untrend /path/to/data.txt

 The code will assume that your file has 2 or 3 columns with time, flux and (optionally) uncertainties for each observation.
 Then, the de-trended light